 Figures 8.1 and 8.2 illustrate the land use projections for both the City and Town of Platteville in regards to residential, commercial, manufacturing, and agriculture.
 Tables 8.8 and 8.9 show the residential land demand for the City and Town of Platteville based on net residential densities.
 The City will need 78.5 acres of land to accommodate projected residential growth between the years 2000 and 2020.
 The Town will need 57.86 acres of residential land between the years 2000 and 2020.

-Figure 8.1 Land Use Projections - City of Platteville Source: Wisconsin Department of Revenue and the Southwestern Wisconsin Regional Planning Commission, 2009
+Figure 8.1 Land Use Projections - City of Platteville

-Figure 8.2 Land Use Projections - Town of Platteville Source: Wisconsin Department of Revenue and the Southwestern Wisconsin Regional Planning Commission, 2009
+Figure 8.2 Land Use Projections - Town of Platteville